ClosedXML/ClosedXML/docs/features/graphic-engine.rst

 ClosedXML contains a ``DefaultGraphicEngine`` that implements the ``IXLGraphicEngine``.
-It is able to read information about png, jpeg, gif, baseline tiff, bmp, tiff, emf, wmf and pcx file formats.
+It is able to read information about png, jpeg, gif, baseline tiff, bmp, tiff, emf, wmf, webp and pcx file formats.
 It uses ``SixLabor.Fonts`` library to measure size of text rendered in a specified font.
 It requires a fallback font that is used, when workbook needs to measure a size of a text with a font, that is not available.
 That happens especially